peavers-archive/codeshelf-tool-executor/README.md

 ## Why
 The tools for Codeshelf require the same basic business logic.
-They all need to execute a `Processbuilder` with some basic commands, and they all need to send the output to Firehouse.
+They all need to execute a `Processbuilder` with some basic commands, and they all need to send the output to Firehose.
 This library is implemented on each tool to handle those tasks.

 ## Building locally
-I wasn't able to figure out how to execute `install` locallyt through gradle so this is built with maven.
+I wasn't able to figure out how to execute `install` locally through gradle so this is built with maven.
 Simply run `mvn clean install`
 Then you should be good to go.

 ## Using in other projects